MariamAtef226/vdocipher-webapp-integration-react-code/README.md

 ## :notebook: Pre-Requisites
 - VdoCipher Account
 - Node.js and npm
-- The Spring Boot Server-side app of this project (can be found at this link: _To be posted soon_)
+- The Spring Boot Server-side app of this project (can be found at this [link](https://github.com/MariamAtef226/vdocipher-webapp-integration-spring-boot-code))
 - JDK 17
 - MySQL Server (needed by the Spring Boot app)